mongodb-developer/MongoDB-ADK-Agents/README.md

     **What happens?**
     Since the agent doesn’t have any tools yet, it cannot actually access the database.
 Instead, it might:

     - Make up a product that doesn’t exist in the database.
     - Ask you follow up questions about which inventory you're referring to.
     - Attempt to search the web for an answer.

-    Neither of these behaviors is desirable — we want the agent to only use our inventory.
+    Neither of these behaviors is desirable — you want the agent to only use the grocery store inventory.

     **<span aria-hidden="true">👉</span> Discussion point:**
     What risks do you see if an agent makes up products or fetches information from outside sources instead of the inventory?